1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

 ## ABL Sensor
-The printer comes with an inductive proximity sensor for automatic bed levelling (ABL) which detects the metal of the spring steel PEI plate.
+The printer comes with an inductive proximity sensor for automatic bed leveling (ABL) which detects the metal of the spring steel PEI plate.
 The ABL sensor is the part with that round orange tip whic is located at the right hand side when looking at the printhead from the front.

 The sensor itself seems to be the same as the one being used at the regular Kobra, so if you need a replacement and can't find it for this specific model, look out for the one of the Kobra as well.